mcombeau/ft_transcendance/notes.md

   - draw background in css
   - personalization
   - deal with broadband/network issues
-  - end game page
-  - spectator mode
   - Make it possible for challenger to leave game room with button. make invite expire for the player's opponent.

 - Profile

-  - ladder (whatever that is ?) history ?
   - My profile
     - change 2fa activation
     - disable